 It was an even greater surprise as I read on to learn that our ignorance about grand juries is no accident.
 Nor is it the result of some apathetic flaw in the character of the average American citizen.
 Our ignorance is partly by design and calculation.
 It is an evolution of ignorance, guided and managed by a very few specialists—judges, politicians and other legal insiders—who find it advantageous to themselves to keep the rest of us in the dark.
 Indeed, they have a pretty good idea of what could happen if the people finally woke up, got knowledgeable and took control of a system that was initially designed for their benefit.

 "Runaway" grand juries are far more potent and their powers range well beyond deciding the guilt or innocence of single individuals.
-We'll have much more to say about these "runaway" critters in future articles in this series.
-We note for now that it is interesting that the system chose the term 'runaway' to describe a body that actually took the full scope of its mission seriously and elected to exercise the powers it had to accomplish it.
+We will only note for now that it is interesting that the legal system chose the term 'runaway' to describe a body that actually took the full scope of its mission seriously and elected to exercise the powers it had to accomplish it.
 We might now ask, who or what do these officials of the legal system think these juries are "running away" from?

 Above all, many prosecutors find it very disadvantageous to let the public in on what goes on behind the veils of secrecy and legal theatrics they stage and now largely direct on their own initiative.

-As I read on I began to realize that the grand jury of the American legal system has a very special and important place among institutions of governance.
+As I read on I began to realize that the grand juries of the American legal system have a very special and important place among the institutions of governance.
 They fill a niche in the role of modern social and legal theory that sits precisely at the intersection of the authority of state and the sensibilities of the governed.
 Grand juries, I found, borrow something from each of those entities, yet belong to neither.

-They are the only part of our legal structure that is both authorized and empowered by our Constitution, at least at the federal level, yet remain outside the agency of government itself, recognized in both history and law as an instrument of the people rather than an agency of the state.
+They are the only part of our legal structure that is both authorized and empowered by our Constitution, at least at the federal level, yet remain outside the agency of government itself.
+They are recognized in both history and law as an instrument of the people rather than an agency of the state.